Places to visit in Belgium to avoid crowds

 Hohes Venn-Eifel Nature Park

 Another fantastic outdoor space and one of the oldest nature reserves in Belgium, this park has rivers, forest, moors, and mountains to enjoy.
-Bordering an even larger space (Eifel National Park), Hoes Venn-Eifel has unique flora and fauna to spot, including the most beautiful wild daffodils that pop up in spring in the valets of the Olef, Perlenbach and Fuhrtsbach rivers.
+Bordering an even larger space (Eifel National Park), Hoes Venn-Eifel has unique flora and fauna to spot, including the most beautiful wild daffodils that pop up in spring in the valleys of the Olef, Perlenbach and Fuhrtsbach rivers.

 Hike, cycle, or simply stroll through this tranquil place to spot wild animals like the beavers that build their dams and lodges on the riverbanks.
 Guided treks and tours are available to book, too to help you make the most of your trip.